-Since only lower limits on the cutoff energy could be derived, the resulting constraints for all six GRBs are, at best, marginally consistent with typical afterglow parameters, unless their jet-break times are all rather late ($\gtrsim 10^6$ s).
+Since only lower limits on the cutoff energy could be derived, the resulting constraints for all six GRBs are marginally consistent with typical afterglow parameters at best unless their jet-break times are all rather late ($\gtrsim 10^6$ s).

-The constraints are particularly tight, by 2-3 orders of magnitude in the combination of parameters given on the y-axis, for three GRBs, namely GRB 130702A, GRB 161219B and GRB 190829A (their curves are marked with particular patterns): to account for the lack of a spectral cut-off in their spectra, one should invoke a very low radiative efficiency, a very large $\epsilon_{\rm B}$, or a very high external density (or some combinations of these factors).
+The constraints are particularly tight, with $\Psi/E_\mathrm{\gamma,53}\gtrsim 10^{2}-10^3$, for three GRBs, namely GRB 130702A, GRB 161219B, and GRB 190829A (their curves are marked with particular patterns): to account for the lack of a spectral cutoff in their spectra, we needed to invoke a very low radiative efficiency, a very large $\epsilon_{\rm B}$, or a very high external density (or some combinations of these factors).

-These GRBs have particularly low prompt energetics, smaller than $ 10^{51}$ erg \citep{2013GCN.14986....1G, 2016GCN.20323....1F, 2019GCN.25575....1L, 2019GCN.25660....1T}: since $h\nu_{\rm sat}\propto E_{\rm k}^{1/2}$, their late X-ray emission indeed provides the best opportunity to test for the presence of a cutoff or place the tighter constraints on the parameter space based on its absence.
-We note that the $\gamma_\mathrm {sat}$ model that we employ is based on PIC simulations of relativistic shocks with a Lorentz factor $\Gamma=15$, and it is expected to be valid for shocks that are at least mildly relativistic.
-According to the analysis of \citet{2013ApJ...771...54S}, however, the particle acceleration in mildly relativistic shocks is less efficient due to a the suppression of the Weibel and oblique instabilities, which are responsible for the generation of the magnetic turbulence that governs the Fermi process.
-The shock in the three weakest events is expected to decelerate to Lorentz factors $\Gamma_{\rm sh} \lesssim 1.5$ unless the shock is particularly energetic or the external density sufficiently low.
+These GRBs have particularly low prompt energetics, lower than $ 10^{51}$ erg \citep{2013GCN.14986....1G, 2016GCN.20323....1F, 2019GCN.25575....1L, 2019GCN.25660....1T}: since $h\nu_{\rm sat}\propto E_{\rm k}^{1/2}$, their late X-ray emission indeed provides the best opportunity to test for a cutoff or place tighter constraints on the parameter space based on its absence.
+We note that the $\gamma_\mathrm {sat}$ model that we employed is based on PIC simulations of relativistic shocks with a Lorentz factor $\Gamma=15$, and it is expected to be valid for shocks that are at least mildly relativistic.
+According to the analysis of \citet{2013ApJ...771...54S}, however, the particle acceleration in mildly relativistic shocks is less efficient because the Weibel and oblique instabilities are suppressed.
+These instabilities generate the magnetic turbulence that governs the Fermi process.
+The shock in the three weakest events is expected to decelerate to Lorentz factors $\Gamma_{\rm sh} \lesssim 1.5$ unless the shock is particularly energetic or the external density is sufficiently low.
 In the ISM case, this quantitatively translates into having $\eta_{\gamma,-1}\, n_{\rm 0} \lesssim 0.05-0.5$.
-For these three events, therefore, our results are conservative with respect to our conclusions.
+For these three events, our results are therefore conservative with respect to our conclusions.